 This trip can be tailor made throughout the year to suit your requirements

 PlanetAt our camp, we run on solar power with a backup generator for those times of no sunlight & a booster system for water heating fueled by Eco briquettes made from waste.
 We use energy saving bulbs, recycle our waste organic on site in a series of composting pits, plastic & tins are sent back to Nairobi for recycling.
 We have Eco composting toilets whereby the liquid waste & all waste water is collected then used in our tree plantation.
 All wildlife guides will instruct guests on the responsible way to view wildlife whilst on safari.
 Eagle View, Mara Naboisho is constructed with local materials, running on solar, hot water & energy systems with a back up generator , energy saving bulbs, recycling of non organic waste.
 All plastic is collected and transported for off-site recycling.
 Bio-degradable waste is converted to compost for our vegetable garden.
-Leave a positive footprint and reduce your carbon footprint by planting a tree in our tree plantation.
+You may also plant a tree in our tree plantation.

-Our mutual bond climaxed in 2010 when we successfully established the community owned nature conservancy, Naboisho Conservancy, named after the Maa expression of ‘coming together’, chosen by the Maasai to epitomize how the Maasai community came together to face the alarming issue of decreasing land.
-By establishing a community owned nature conservancy, we provided the Maasai with an alternative to selling their land to outsiders and helped protect vital wildlife territory.
-The local community receive income from tourism activities in the Mara Talek and Mara Naboisho Conservancies.
+Our mutual bond climaxed in 2010 when we successfully established the community-owned nature conservancy, Naboisho Conservancy, named after the Maa expression of ‘coming together’, chosen by the Maasai to epitomize how the Maasai community came together to face the alarming issue of decreasing land.
+By establishing a community-owned nature conservancy, we provided the Maasai with an alternative to selling their land to outsiders and helped protect vital wildlife territory.
+The local community receives income from tourism activities in the Mara Talek and Mara Naboisho Conservancies.